Driving Precision Oncology Discoveries

 A second symposium highlighting the emerging field of theranostics was held on February 28, 2025.
 The Theranostics Symposium was organized in partnership with UW Radiology and co-hosted by Drs.
 Amir Iravani, Director of Theranostics, and Delphine Chen, Director of Molecular Imaging and Therapy, Fred Hutch Cancer Center.

-On May 20, 2025 there will be a third symposium focusing on Artificial Intelligence and computational oncology.
-The AI Symposium is a collobration with our Data Science Lab ("DaSL") and co-hosted by Dr. Jeff Leek, Vice President and Chief Data Officer, Fred Hutch Cancer Center.
+On May 20, 2025, a symposium on Artificial Intelligence and computational oncology was hosted in in collaboration with our Data Science Lab ("DaSL") and Dr. Jeff Leek, Vice President and Chief Data Officer, Fred Hutch Cancer Center.

 Community Advisory Board

 Central to the mission of the Sloan Precision Oncology Institute is the integration of the Community Advisory Board that is representative of the communities we serve.
-The role of the Community Advisory Board is to provide guidance on key initiatives and to ensure that our programs are equitable, inclusive and meet the needs of our patient population.
+The role of the Community Advisory Board is to provide guidance on key initiatives and to ensure that our programs are balanced, accessible and meet the needs of our patient population.

 The Sloan Precision Oncology Institute team recognizes the importance of the patient voice in shaping research directions.
-Structural barriers and exploitation have resulted in worse health outcomes for minoritized groups.
-Working together with people from marginalized communities and including their voices as advisors is essential to equity in research practices and improved cancer outcomes for everyone.
+Working together with people from communities served by Fred Hutch Cancer Center and including their voices as advisors is essential to fairness in research practices and improved cancer outcomes.

-Current Community Advisory Board members joined us at our South Lake Union campus for quarterly meetings in 2024.
-Our first meeting of 2025 was held in March.
-Members discussed our key initiatives and provided valuable feedback on patient materials and education.
+Current Community Advisory Board members joined us at our Fred Hutch campus in South Lake Union for quarterly meetings in 2024.
+Our first two meetings of 2025 were held in March and June.
+At board meetings, members discuss our key initiatives and provide valuable feedback on patient materials and education.
 Our board meets three to four times annually.

 We are extending our invitation to join our Community Advisory Board.
 Eligible members are current patients with cancer, cancer survivors, family members or caregivers of a person with cancer.